FreeCodeCampTrondheim/BaWoEngine/README.md

 ![Theorize Studio website screenshot](https://i.imgur.com/logNUmI.png)

-"How to write JSON modules.md" will soon be ported to the website, meanwhile the latest updated information on JSON module design is found here.
+"How to write character JSON modules.md" will soon be ported to the website, meanwhile the latest updated information on JSON module design is found here.